tuxology/tracevizlab/labs/00-record-kernel-trace/README.md

 - - -

-#### Sub-task 3: Use a utility script to trace
+### Task 3: Use a utility script to trace

-The [lttng-utils](https://github.com/tahini/lttng-utils) script can be used to trace instead of the commands of the previous sub-task.
+The [lttng-utils](https://github.com/tahini/lttng-utils) script can be used to trace instead of the commands of the previous task.
 First, get and install the script

 ```
 $ sudo pip3 install --upgrade git+git://github.com/tahini/lttng-utils.git@master
 ```

 See the README for more install options.
 Once installed, you can just run the trace record script with the command to run.
-For instance, to reproduce the same result as the previous sub-task, simply do
+For instance, to reproduce the same result as the previous task, simply do

 ```
 $ lttng-record-trace ls -alt